-5 Things to Keep in Mind When Buying Used Equipment…
+5 Things to Keep in Mind When Buying Used Equipment

 How often was the machine maintained?
-Equipment that hasn’t been properly serviced and maintained at regular intervals, stands a greater risk of failing.
-Were there any major repairs?Was a major component replaced?
-This could be indicative of a problem with the machine overall or give a better idea of how well the equipment was maintained and what type of work they were using it for.
+Equipment that hasn’t been properly serviced and maintained at regular intervals stands a greater risk of failing, possibly well before its anticipated end of service date.
+Were there any major repairs?
+This could be indicative of a problem with the machine overall or give a better idea of how well the equipment was maintained.
+Consider asking what type of work the seller used it for - some lines of work are naturally tougher on machines than others.
+Cosmetic blemishes like rust and dents don't necessarily impact a scissor lift's functionality.
 Does anything currently need to be replaced?
 If something was missing from the seller’s inspection, ensure they replace it before it passes into your possession.

 Is the seller offering a warranty?
 Are they giving you the opportunity to test before you buy?
 Is any necessary documentation provided?
 Sometimes buying used construction equipment without these offerings could be a signal the seller is trying to hide something or doesn’t have access to the machine’s maintenance and use history.